Dave Welch (poker player)

-His biggest cash win to date is FF 250,000 ($40,750) for winning the 1998 Euro Finals of Poker no limit hold'em poker tournament, defeating a field including Padraig Parkinson, Dave "Devilfish" Ulliott, Patrick Bruel and Surinder Sunar.
+His biggest cash win to date was FF 250,000 ($40,750) for winning the 1998 Euro Finals of Poker no limit hold'em poker tournament, defeating a number of players including Padraig Parkinson, Dave "Devilfish" Ulliott, Patrick Bruel and Surinder Sunar.

-As of 2008, his total live tournament winnings exceed $360,000.
+As of 2021, his total live tournament winnings exceeded $360,000.

 Welch is married to poker player Debbie Berlin, another Late Night Poker regular.